doughphunghus/7D2D-Doughs-Mods-a20/Doughs-UI-Hide-TheDayAndTime/README.md

 **Description:**
 This modlet hides the Day and Time info from you in the UI.

+NOTE: There is some commented out lines in the windows.xml file and instructions on what to change if you want to just have the juse the time OR day displayed.

 Why?
 - More "immersion" due to a cleaner UI
 - More "immersion" as you will not have this info readily available to perfectly time events in advance.